Nyatalieeee/pages/README.md

 yea this is really just a glorified "about me" tbh

-read the source code at ur own risk (it is not good)
+read the source code at ur own risk (its really bad)